k1tsu/Adventure/README.md

 ![commands](https://cdn.discordapp.com/attachments/541876503814733836/558486716793487398/unknown.png)

 ### Support
-Currently, there is no server you can join for support.
-However, feel free to contact me `Xua#4427` and I can provide support from DMs.
+You can join the support server via [this link](https://discord.gg/hkweDCD)

 ### Running a clone
 Honestly, you should just invite the existing bot.